 The bank allows customers to send money in over 30 different currencies, making it easy for expats to transfer money to and from their home countries.

 Offers comprehensive travel insurance coverage for trips taken within the European Union.
 This includes medical coverage, trip cancellation insurance, and baggage protection.

 Provides investment products such as ETF portfolios and savings plans, allowing customers to grow their wealth and reach their financial goals.

 Has a range of credit cards, including a free basic card with no annual fee and a premium card with added perks such as travel insurance and cashback rewards.

 Interest Rates for Savings Accounts in the Netherlands

-It’s worthwhile to compare the interest rates offered by each bank, but you must exercise caution when doing so, since some banks may market their monthly interest rate while others will offer their yearly rate.
+It’s worthwhile to compare the interest rates offered by each bank, but you must exercise caution when doing so.
+Some banks may market their monthly interest rate while others will offer their yearly rate.
 It’s also important to think about the amount of freedom you have and when the interest is paid into your account.

 Pained by financial indecision?
 Want to invest with Adam?

-Adam is an internationally recognised author on financial matters, with over 492.6 million answers views on Quora.com and a widely sold book on Amazon, and a contributor on Forbes.
+Adam is an internationally recognised author on financial matters, with over 622.8 million answer views on Quora.com, a widely sold book on Amazon, and a contributor on Forbes.